 Inside Blaye Town are the ruins of an ancient Gothic chateau/country house containing the tomb of Charibert II, son of Clotaire II and the king of Aquitaine.
 Blaye is also defended by Fort Pate (on an island in Gironde) and Cussac-Fort-Medoc (on the river's left bank), both from the 17th century.
 From here passengers can also visit the Bourg village, built on a rocky outcrop and enclosed by medieval ramparts.
 The next photo shows the fortifications of Blaye Citadelle.

 Blavia (Blaye) was a port of the Santones in ancient times.
-Tradition states that Frankish hero Roland was buried in Blavia's basilica, which was on the site of the today citadel.
+Tradition states that Frankish hero Roland was buried in Blavia's basilica, which was on the site of today's citadel.
 It was an important stronghold that played an important part during the wars against the English (who burned it in 1352) and the French Wars of Religion (1593).

 Port Blaye cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Blaye, France.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Blaye, Cussac-Fort-Medoc, France.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |25 March, 2023|